MaramAlossaimi/MaramAlossaimi/content/Posters/Poster I/index.md

 ---

 ### Abstrac:

-A large class of Poisson algebras $A$ is the polynomial Poisson algebra in two variables $x$ and $y$ with coefficients in the polynomial Poisson algebra in one variable $t$.
-We classified class $A$, over an algebraic closure field $K$ with zero characteristic, by using Lemma [Oh, 2006](https://drive.google.com/file/d/19Zh_mbET4isNuD18_yLcDfK8jxk4iIEk/view?usp=sharing).
+The Poisson algebras $A$ is the polynomial Poisson algebra in two variables $x$ and $y$ with coefficients in the polynomial Poisson algebra in one variable $t$.
+We construct the Poisson algebras $A=K[t][x,y]$, over an algebraic closure field $K$ of zero characteristic, by using Lemma [$[$Oh, 2006$]$](https://drive.google.com/file/d/19Zh_mbET4isNuD18_yLcDfK8jxk4iIEk/view?usp=sharing).
-We concluded that there are three main cases, and each case has several subcases.
+We concluded that there are three main classes, and each class has several subclasses.
-Then we have found the Poisson spectrum of $A$ in each case.
-In this poster, I identify only the first case.
+Then we found the Poisson spectrum of $A$ in some classes.
+In this poster, I identify only the first class.

 ### Events: